Electronic Scientific Journal

 In this paper, we analyze reasons for the genesis of systematic errors observed for hydrogen measurements while applying the thermal conductivity cell technique.
 As a result, we have demonstrated that measurements resulting from sample heating and melting in an inert gas flow depend on the heat capacity of the sample and the surface temperature of the melting pot.
 This explains multiple errors and even negative values in measurements of low hydrogen concentrations.

-Acknowledgments: The research was supported by the RFBR, projects No. 18-08-00201, 18-31-00329 and 17-08-00783.
+Acknowledgment: The research was supported by the RFBR, projects No. 18-08-00201, 18-31-00329 and 17-08-00783.

 Keywords: hydrogen diagnostics, hydrogen analyzer, extraction in an inert gas flow, thermal conductivity cell